 - Match Sequence: Disco Stu dances for a few seconds before a disco ball falls on him, breaking in half to reveal the digits.

-- Revenge: "Scratchy's Revenge", unsurprisingly, is focused on this (But the Super Jackpot yields The Un-Reveal a-la "Homer Goes to College").
+- Revenge: "Scratchy's Revenge", unsurprisingly, is focused on this (But the Super Jackpot yields The Un-Reveal a la "Homer Goes to College").

 - Sarcasm Mode: Comic Book Guy is full of this.Comic Book Guy: Oh, and you were doing so well.

 - Spelling Bonus: The Garage shot can award a letter in "SIMPSONS", and getting them all starts D'oh Frenzy.

 - Timed Mission: All of the modes have a 30-second timer.
 Notably, activating a TV Mode while already playing a TV Mode resets the timer for both.
-Since there are over 20 things that can reset the timer, it's theoretically possible to have missions running for more than 10 minutes.
+Since there are over 20 things that can reset the timer, it's theoretically possible to have modes running for more than 10 minutes.

 In 2006, Stern Pinball partnered with the Discovery Center Museum in Rockford, Illinois, and the Epilepsy Foundation of North/Central Illinois, Iowa, and Nebraska to produce an edutainment pinball called The Brain.
 All of the artwork was done by the museum's Exhibits Manager, Bruce Qaust, who first conceived of the idea for the exhibit.

 The Brain is a modified version of The Simpsons Pinball Party; all references to the show were stripped out, with digitized pinball chimes replacing the sound effects, while the playfield TV continuously scrolls "BRAIN GAME."
 The game itself focuses on the five senses — sight, hearing, touch, taste, and smell — and players score points by lighting up the various parts of the brain.